PreschoolKindergartenFirst Grade

 The Old Way: Cartoons while eating breakfast to keep them quiet.

 The 'Raw Dog' Way: Silence or music.
-Focusing on the taste of the food and getting dressed independently.
+Focus on the taste of the food and getting dressed independently.

 The Workbook Bridge: Leave an open tracing and writing practice book on the breakfast table.
 Kids are naturally curious.
-Often, they will start tracing lines while they chew, simply because it is there.
-It wakes up their brain with fine motor activity instead of passive consumption.
+Often, they start tracing lines while they chew, simply because it is there.
+It wakes up the brain with fine motor activity instead of passive consumption.

 A sunlit breakfast table with a bowl of cereal and an open Whizki workbook; a child is happily engaged in a screen-free morning.